 Hence, We have built custom subdomain as part of standard features of the product

-a) Buy a SSL certificate
+a) Buy an SSL certificate

 b) Setup a domain https://notify.yourdomain.com, and enable SSL certificate on that.
-You will need to setup a DNS mapping for this domain.
+You will need to set up a DNS mapping for this domain.

 c) Then you need to place the PushEngage installation files in the subdomain